kutec/kutec-content/html/Semantic HTML5 - A Complete Guide to SEO-Friendly, Accessible Markup/index.md

 </body>
 </html>
 ```
-Having a look at the above code example, you can notice that all `<div>` refenreced with unique ID for header, navigation, siderbar, content  and footer.
+Having a look at the above code example, you can notice that all `<div>` refenreced with unique ID like header, navigation, siderbar, content  and footer.
 This was the old way of identifying each different sections in HTML page structure.
-This in other words also called
+This in other words also called div-based layout.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ5MDkyMjk1MCwxMTYxNTQwOTg2LDE3OT
-Y3MDA3MTMsNDQxOTg2MzUwLC0xOTk4NTE3MzcwXX0=
+eyJoaXN0b3J5IjpbNzUyNTE5NDY1LDE0OTA5MjI5NTAsMTE2MT
+U0MDk4NiwxNzk2NzAwNzEzLDQ0MTk4NjM1MCwtMTk5ODUxNzM3
+MF19
 -->